Pitfalls of the Homemade Will from a Cayman Attorney

-By: Robert Mack (HSM Head of Private Client and Trusts)
+By: Robert Mack (Head of International Private Client & Trust, Collas Crill, Cayman Islands)

 As a longstanding wills and estate practitioner I have encountered many homemade wills.
 I have yet to be impressed with any that have come across my desk, and that includes those cheap ‘fill in the blank’ template wills found online.
 While it may be tempting to save on the lawyers’ fees, let me explain why that is a really bad idea.

 As a fundamental point of law, you can only give away assets you actually own outright.
 For example, if you have a joint asset, such as a joint bank account with your spouse, it will usually pass automatically on your death to the surviving spouse.
 If you try to give away ‘your’ joint bank account in your will — as a gift, for example — it will likely fail.
 Therefore, if you are attempting to achieve a sense of balance amongst the beneficiaries of your estate, your misunderstanding of how the law works may in fact create an imbalance.
 Such imbalances have the potential to cause disputes and may breed resentment amongst your beneficiaries.
 This could result in expensive estate litigation, which will not only impede the administration of your estate but also drain its value.

 What happens if a beneficiary dies before you or they refuse to accept their gift from the estate?
 Professional wills have provisions to deal with such situations.
 Most homemade wills do not take such scenarios into account.
 If there is no provision in the homemade will to deal with such failed gifts, it will pass in accordance with intestacy provisions, which may result an unintended distribution of estate assets.